-Two extant species of Ensiculiferaceae, fam. nov., have a fossil record.
-The first occurrence of P. dalei is observed in the Upper Miocene of the Norwegian Sea (De Schepper et al. 2015, 2017), whilst there is a more or less continuous documentation of E. tyrrhenica, comb. nov. (= †C. bivalvum) since the upper Pliocene from the Mediterranean (Versteegh 1993).
-This, and the short branch lengths in the phylogenies, suggest that Ensiculiferaceae, fam. nov., evolved relatively late compared to other marine dinophytes (Žerdoner Čalasan et al. 2019).
-Moreover, there are a number of Neogene fossils that are morphologically similar to coccoid cells of extant Ensiculifera, such as †Calciconus Streng, Banasová, D. Reháková & H. Willems and †Cylindratus Banasová, Kopčáková & D.Rehaková ex Streng, Banasová, D. Reháková & H. Willems having an apical operculum that corresponds to a single plate equivalent (Streng et al. 2009).
-At least some of them are known to have even survived until today, including †Follisdinellum splendidum G. Versteegh, †Melodomuncula berlinensis G. Versteegh and †Praecalcigonellum schizosaeptum G. Versteegh (Montresor et al. 1994; Zonneveld et al. 1999; Rubino et al. 2013, 2017).
-However, all such organisms have not been brought into cultivation that would allow for a more reliable phylogenetic analysis.
+Two extant species of Ensiculiferaceae have a fossil record.
+The first occurrence of cysts of P. dalei is observed in the Upper Miocene of the Norwegian Sea (De Schepper et al. 2015, 2017), whilst there is a more or less continuous documentation of E. tyrrhenica, comb. nov. (= †C. bivalvum) since the Upper Pliocene from the Mediterranean (Versteegh 1993).
+This evidence, and the short branch lengths in the phylogenies, suggests that Ensiculiferaceae evolved relatively late compared to other marine dinophytes (Žerdoner Čalasan et al. 2019).
+Moreover, there are a number of Neogene fossils that are morphologically similar to coccoid cells of extant Ensiculifera, such as †Calciconus Streng, Banasová, D. Reháková & H. Willems and †Cylindratus Banasová, Kopčáková & D.Rehaková ex Streng, Banasová, D. Reháková & H. Willems, which have an apical operculum that corresponds to a single plate equivalent (Streng et al. 2009).
+At least some of these Neogene forms have survived until today, including †Follisdinellum splendidum G. Versteegh, †Melodomuncula berlinensis G. Versteegh and †Praecalcigonellum schizosaeptum G. Versteegh (Montresor et al. 1994; Zonneveld et al. 1999; Rubino et al. 2013, 2017).
+However, none of these forms have been successfully cultivated and reliable phylogenetic data are therefore not available.

-The coccoid cells of E. mexicana may show similarities also to noticeably older fossils such as †Bicarinellum Deflandre (Keupp 1991; Zinßmeister et al. 2012), exhibiting an expressed tabulation and a circular, apical operculum equivalent to the plate 3´ (Streng et al. 2004).
-This archaeopyle conformation has been considered the as ancestral state in comparison to the derived combination opercula present in Scrippsiella s.l.
-(Gottschling et al. 2008). . mexicana with The similarities refer also to the pentagonal outline in apical view, the prominent carinae and the more or less flattened hypocyst of the coccoid cells, comparing E. mexicana with †Bicarinellum cristatum Keupp from the lowermost Barremian to early Albian (Keupp 1982).
-However, the coccoid cell of E. mexicana has a strongly oblate autophragm and can be distinguished from †Bicarinellum, which has a double-layered not single-layered calcareous wall (Keupp 1991).
-We cannot exclude that more (particularly obliquipithonelloid: Kohring et al. 2005) fossils can be assigned to the E/Pe-clade, but a careful taxonomic revision and comprehensive phylogenetic analysis remains another important future task.
+The coccoid cells of E. mexicana are similar to significantly older fossils such as †Bicarinellum Deflandre (Keupp 1991; Zinßmeister et al. 2012), which exhibits a tabulation and a circular apical operculum equivalent to plate 3´ (Streng et al. 2004).
+This archaeopyle type has been considered as ancestral to the combination operculum type present in Scrippsiella s.l.
+(Gottschling et al. 2008).
+The coccoid cells of E. mexicana with †Bicarinellum cristatum Keupp from the lowermost Barremian to early Albian (Keupp 1982) possess other similarities to each other, such as a pentagonal outline in apical view, a prominent carinae, and a more or less flattened hypocyst.
+However, the coccoid cell of E. mexicana has a strongly oblate autophragm and a single-layered calcareous wall in contrast to †Bicarinellum, which has a double-layered calcareous wall (Keupp 1991).
+We cannot preclude the possibility that more fossils (particularly obliquipithonelloids: Kohring et al. 2005) are assignable to the E/Pe-clade, but this requires further careful taxonomic revision and comprehensive phylogenetic analysis.

-The identical tabulation and identical overlap in Ensiculiferaceae, fam. nov., reflect an unusual evolutionary stability in these taxa, as opposed to the enormous variation known for Peridinium and Protoperidinium Bergh.
-The plate overlap , fam. nov., is similar tothrough†Phallocysteae Below, as documented by Below (1987),; suggesting that Ensiculiferaceae, fam. nov., evolved from these Triassic-/Jurassic taxa, and that their tabulation and overlap pattern are conserved since then.
-Z.Luo, K.N.Mertens & H.Gu Morphology of coccoid cells of Ensiculiferaceae, fam. nov., is known to be much more variable than their thecate monadoid stage.
+The uniform characteristic tabulation and plate overlap pattern in the Ensiculiferaceae reflect evolutionary stability in these taxa, in contrast to the extreme variation known for Peridinium and Protoperidinium Bergh.
+The plate overlap pattern in Ensiculiferaceae and Thoracosphaeraceae is similar to that of Triassic through Jurassic †Phallocysteae Below (Below 1987), but even more so to the Cretaceous †Subtilisphaera terrula (Palaeoperidinioidea; Harding 1988).
+This suggests that the Ensiculiferaceae evolved from these fossil taxa, and that their tabulation and overlap pattern has been conserved since then.
+However, we advise caution since sole morphological similarity can be misleading, as Caladoa arcachonensis Z.Luo, K.N.Mertens & H.Gu also has identical tabulation and overlap as Scrippsiella but it is genetically distinct (Luo et al. 2019).
+The morphology of the coccoid cells of Ensiculiferaceae is known to be much more variable than the equivalent thecate monadoid cells.
 Interestingly, similar conclusions can be drawn for Gonyaulax Diesing and Scrippsiella, which may indicate similar adaptive evolutionary mechanisms.

-Conclusion
+Conclusions